 Introduction to Performance Optimization¶

-Latency measures inference time (ms) required to process a single input.
-When it comes to the executing multiple inputs simultaneously (e.g. via batching) then the overall throughput (inferences per second, or frames per second, FPS, in the specific case of visual processing) is usually of more concern.
-To calculate throughput, divide number of inputs that were processed by the processing time.
+Latency measures inference time (in ms) required to process a single input.
+When it comes to executing multiple inputs simultaneously (for example, via batching), the overall throughput (inferences per second, or frames per second, FPS, in the specific case of visual processing) is usually more of a concern.
+Throughput is calculated by dividing the number of inputs that were processed by the processing time.

 End-to-End Application Performance¶

 It is important to separate the “pure” inference time of a neural network and the end-to-end application performance.
-For example data transfers between the host and a device may unintentionally affect the performance when a host input tensor is processed on the accelerator like dGPU.
+For example, data transfers between the host and a device may unintentionally affect the performance when a host input tensor is processed on the accelerator such as dGPU.

-Similarly, the input-preprocessing contributes significantly to the to inference time.
-As detailed in the getting performance numbers section, when drilling into inference performance, one option is to measure all such items separately.
-For the end-to-end scenario though, consider the image pre-processing thru the OpenVINO and the asynchronous execution as a way to amortize the communication costs like data transfers.
-You can find further details in the general optimizations document.
+Similarly, the input-preprocessing contributes significantly to the inference time.
+As described in the getting performance numbers section, when evaluating inference performance, one option is to measure all such items separately.
+For the end-to-end scenario, though, consider image pre-processing with OpenVINO and the asynchronous execution as a way to lessen the communication costs (like data transfers).
+For more details, see the general optimizations guide.

-First-inference latency is another specific case (e.g. when fast application start-up is required) where the resulting performance may be well dominated by the model loading time.
-Consider model caching as a way to improve model loading/compilation time.
+Another specific case is first-inference latency (for example, when a fast application start-up is required), where the resulting performance may be well dominated by the model loading time.
+Model caching may be considered as a way to improve model loading/compilation time.

-Finally, memory footprint restrictions is another possible concern when designing an application.
-While this is a motivation for the model optimization techniques referenced in the next section, notice that the the throughput-oriented execution is usually much more memory-hungry, as detailed in the Runtime Inference Optimizations.
+Finally, memory footprint restriction is another possible concern when designing an application.
+While this is a motivation for the use of the model optimization techniques, keep in mind that the throughput-oriented execution is usually much more memory consuming.
+For more details, see the Runtime Inference Optimizations guide.

-To get performance numbers for OpenVINO, as well as tips how to measure it and compare with native framework, check Getting performance numbers page.
+To get performance numbers for OpenVINO, along with the tips on how to measure and compare it with a native framework, see the Getting performance numbers article.

-Model optimizations includes model modification, such as quantization, pruning, optimization of preprocessing, etc. Fore more details, refer to this document.
+Model optimizations include model modifications, such as quantization, pruning, optimization of preprocessing, etc. For more details, refer to this document.

-Notice that the model optimizations directly improve the inference time, even without runtime parameters tuning, described below
+The model optimizations directly improve the inference time, even without runtime parameters tuning (described below).

 Runtime (Deployment) optimizations includes tuning of model execution parameters.
-To read more visit the Runtime Inference Optimizations.
+Fore more details, see the Runtime Inference Optimizations guide.